Enabling Branch Dynamic Routing

 To simplify integration into existing networks and provide flexible routing, SteelConnect leverages the Border Gateway Protocol (BGP) and the Open Shortest Path First (OSPF) protocol version 2.

-BGP - A Layer 4 protocol that exchanges routing information between peers to determine the optimal paths for traffic flows.
+•BGP - A Layer 4 protocol that exchanges routing information between peers to determine the optimal paths for traffic flows.
 Through the SteelConnect Manager (SCM), you enable SteelConnect gateways to use BGP to advertise all of their associated LAN zones (IP subnets) to an upstream router in the MPLS provider’s BGP environment.
-For details on zones, see Zones within a site.
+For details on zones, see

-OSPF - A Layer 3 link state protocol for routing traffic information within a single area.
+•OSPF - A Layer 3 link state protocol for routing traffic information within a single area.
 OSPF selects the most suitable and shortest data path for network traffic.
 A SteelConnect gateway in the branch learns routes dynamically from other routers in the OSPF routing domain and advertises the routes it learns.
 Routes specifically on the LAN-side of a SteelConnect gateway are published into the AutoVPN.

 Why enable dynamic routing?